The Devon (Electoral Changes) Order 2016

 The Devon (Electoral Changes) Order 2016 No. 657 which was laid before Parliament on 22 March 2016 has now come into effect.

 The Order gives effect to the recommendations of the Local Government Boundary Commission for England on the County Council’s electoral divisions, for a Council of 60 Members with 56 single-member divisions and 2 two-member divisions, from 2017 onwards.
-Whilst you can view a Map on the Local Government Boundary Commission for England (the LGBCE) website, we have produced individual PDF maps of each Division which can be found here.
+Whilst you can view an interactive Map on the Local Government Boundary Commission for England (the LGBCE) website, we have produced a PDF of Devon as a whole and then individual PDF maps of each Division which can be found here.

 The information below provides an archive of the review process: